Tampa Bay Buccaneers quarterback Tom Brady no longer has a landlord. His old place of residence is off the market.

 Jeter’s mansion went up for sale in September 2020.
 After eight months on the market, the home was finally able to find a buyer.

-Derek Jeter and his wife, Hannah Davis, officially put their beautiful house in the Tampa Bay area on the market.
-The price?
-Well, it’s a cool $29 million.
+Derek Jeter and his wife, Hannah Davis, put their beautiful house in the Tampa Bay area on the market for a cool $29 million.

 “Tom and Derek negotiated favorable terms in the lease agreement so the Jeters could list, market, show and sell the property for sale,” Smith & Associates real estate agent Stephen Gay said, via CBS Sports.

 Derek Jeter’s house on Davis Islands — or St. Jetersburg as the Tampa BayTimes cleverly calls it — is mammoth.
 The home includes seven bedrooms, eight bathrooms, eight half-baths, a clubroom with a full-service bar, a movie theater, billiards room, a wine cellar, a heated spa, a mother-in-law suite, an au-pair wing, an 80-foot saltwater lap pool, and two boat lifts with access to Tampa Bay.

 Outside of the obvious superstar athlete connection, Jeter, the Baseball Hall of Famer and current part owner of the Miami Marlins, also grew up in Michigan like Brady.
 The two have that in common.
 How much of that led to renting the Tampa mansion is unknown, but it is noteworthy.